The Development of the English Language

 grant extensions, but only if you talk to me before the

-must have an E-mail account by the end of the first
+must have access to the Web by the end of the first

-all work in this class must be your own.
-Handing in
+saying, but all work in this class must be your own.

-someone else's work as your own will result in an F for the
+Handing in someone else's work as your own will result in an F

-course with no second chance, and may result in disciplinary
+for the course with no second chance, and may result in

-action.
-I encourage you to use outside sources, but you
+disciplinary action.
+I encourage you to use outside

-something, see me before handing in the paper.
+how to cite something, see me before handing in the

-The shorter readings will also be available on-line, either
+The shorter readings will also be available online, either linked

 - David Crystal, The Stories of English.